Need A Divorce? What happens next…

 Contested Divorce Settlements

-A contested divorce may be necessary for situations where:
+A contested divorces may be necessary for situations where:

 - A child custody arrangement cannot be formulated

-- There is a quarrel about how property or financial assets need to be split
+- There is a quarrel about how a property or financial assets need to be split

 - The marriage was abusive

-When you are associated with a contested divorce, you will need a lawyer who is experienced with divorce litigation, that you trust, and who are able to best represent your interests.
+When you are associated with a contested separation, you will need a lawyer who is experienced with divorce litigation, that you trust, and who are able to best represent your interests.

 Where to from here?

 We’ve helped thousands of separating couples and have a focus on Collaborative practice.
 Ian Field is a highly experienced mediator and has conducted many hundreds of family law cases, including in a capacity as an Independent Children’s Lawyer (ICL).
 To speak with someone that can help, call us on 1800 217 217.
 Aylward Game, Ahead of the Game.